aws-samples/eks-workshop-v2/website/docs/aiml/chatbot/gradio.md

 ```

 :::caution
-In the case that the network load balancer fails to become available, make sure to delete the deployment pod.
-Then run the wait command to access the website
+If the network load balancer fails to become available, make sure to delete the deployment pod.
+Then run the wait command to access the website.
 :::

-Now that our application is exposed to the outside world, lets try to access it by pasting that URL in your web browser.
-You will see the Llama2-chatbot and will be able to interact with it via asking questions.
+Now that our application is exposed to the outside world, let's access it by pasting the URL in your web browser.
+You will see the Llama2 chatbot and will be able to interact with it by asking questions.

 <Browser url="http://k8s-gradioll-gradiose-a6d0b586ce-06885d584b38b400.elb.us-west-2.amazonaws.com">
 <img src={require('@site/static/img/sample-app-screens/chatbot.webp').default}/>
 </Browser>

-This concludes the current lab on deploying the Meta Llama-2-13b Chatbot Model within EKS Cluster via Karpenter.
+This concludes the current lab on deploying the Meta Llama-2-13b Chatbot Model within an EKS Cluster via Karpenter.